-16.1.1 Dean's List for Bachelor's degree students
+- 16.2.1.1.
+The Dean's List for the Bachelor's degree will include students in their second and third year and Bachelor degree graduates (after completion of their studies) whose proportion in the faculty for which this list is compiled is up to ten percent of the undergraduate class in that year, and whose grade average on the determining date is at least 85, subject to the following criteria: - a.
+The list will include only students who have studied a full program as required for their degree (not including extra or banked courses).

-The Dean's List for the Bachelor's degree includes students in their second and third year and graduates (after completion of their studies).
-The proportion of these students of the number of students who studied that year will not exceed 10%, and their average grade on the determining date must be at least 85, according the following criteria:
+Full-time study in the theoretical faculties or schools (Humanities, Social Sciences, Law, Business Administration, Social Work and Education) and in the Environmental Economics and Management teaching programs and the Hotel Management and Food Resources teaching program comprises at least 36 credits.
+Students in their final year of the standard number of years for degree must complete at least 32 credits.

-They were full-time students according to the requirements for the degree (not including extra or banked courses).
-Full-time study in the theoretical faculties or schools (Humanities, Social Sciences, Law, Business Administration, Social Work and Education) is comprised of least 36 credits.
-In the experimental faculties and schools (Science, Agriculture, Medicine, Medical Sciences, Dentistry, Pharmacy, Occupational Therapy, Nursing, Engineering and Computer Science) it is comprised of at least 45 credits.
-A full Bachelor's study program in a dual teaching program track where one of the faculties was theoretical and the other experimental is comprised of at least 40 credits.
+Full-time study in the experimental faculties and schools (Science, Agriculture, Medicine, Medical Sciences, Dentistry, Pharmacy, Occupational Therapy, Nursing, Engineering and Computer Science) comprises at least 45 credits.
+Students in the Electrical and in Computer Engineering departments must complete at least 42 credits in the first year.
+Students in their final year of the standard number of years for degree must complete at least 38-40 credits as determined by the faculty.
+A full Bachelor's study program in a dual teaching program track where one of the faculties was theoretical and the other experimental is comprised of at least 40 credits in all of the students' regular years.